Messages can be set with an optional time to live when sending them.

 The reaper thread priority (it must be between 1 and 10, 10 being the highest priority, default is 3)

-See the examples.md chapter for an example which shows how message expiry is configured and used with JMS.
+See the Message Expiration Example which shows how message expiry is configured and used with JMS.